Combinatorial foundations for geometric realizations of subword complexes of Coxeter groups

-whose entries in column $l$ are polynomials of degree $d-1$ in the variable $x_l$ with coefficients taken in the parameter tensor $\PP$ with second index $v_l$. \end{definition}
+whose entries in column $l$ are polynomials of degree $d-1$ in the variable $x_l$ with coefficients taken from the parameter tensor $\PP$ with second index $v_l$. \end{definition}

-The entries of $M(v,\PP)$ in column $l$ are polynomials in $(\R[\PP_{v_l}])[x_l]$.
+The entries of $M(v,\PP)$ in column $l$ are polynomials in $(\R[\PP|_{v_l}])[x_l]$, where $\PP|_{v_l}$ restricts $\PP$ to the subtensor indexed by $v_l$.
 Further, whenever $v_i=v_j$ and $i\neq j$, the columns $i$ and $j$ are equal up to relabeling their variables.
 We have already seen such examples: the Vandermonde matrix in Section~\ref{ssec:vandermonde}, and in Example~\ref{ex:partition}.
 Here is another example that we examine further later on.

 \begin{example} Consider the matrix